skuttleman/one-shot-demo/GDD.md

 ##### Concerned State

 In this state the enemy's attention has been drawn enough that they feel the need to investigate.
 They _may_ also choose to speak out to nearby enemies or radio to central dispatch.
 This will also put relevant enemies into a `concerned` state.
+If they enemy positively identifies the player, they will enter an `agressive` state.
 If the enemy's concerns are abated, they may return to a `passive` state.
 However, if an enemy repeatedly enters a `concerned` state they may progress to an `alerted` state instead.

 ##### Alerted State